 Perhaps the seeds of the monarchy’s fall have been planted by Mohammad bin Salman in Yemen, where his army may bleed out and his military legitimacy might be shattered.

 Or perhaps it is in little Qatar, which may become a Turkish or Iranian proxy when both are almost certain to be dominate the Middle East.

 Maybe it’s in the ever-staler oil prices of the New York stock exchange, where shale oil has blunted the kingdom’s energy weapon.

 Or maybe it’s on Twitter or 4chan or Reddit, where Saudi citizens connect and engage and realize their state is coming up short and where complaints are becoming plots and plots are becoming movements.

 States that reform economically but not politically or socially don’t have great track records.
 Even mighty China wobbles and Saudi Arabia has none of the civilizational depth of China.
 Should its foundations crack, there are more than a few countries that could emerge, from a Shia Islamic Republic of Qatif in the east to a al Kingdom of the Hejaz in the west to an Islamic State successor in the Nejd.

 And the smart beds are on are a cracking of those foundations.
 Perhaps something within Saudi’s borders will emerge, but it will almost surely not be headed by a Saudi.
 Meet Crown Prince Mohammad bin Salman, perhaps the last king of Saudi Arabia.

-This article originally appeared at Geopolitics Made Super, June 21, 2017.
+This story first appeared at Geopolitics Made Super, June 21, 2017.